macloo/github-howto-and-github-desktop/start_a_new_repo/README.md

 This is the easiest way to start a repo from scratch, in my opinion.
 Note, this is a repo you are creating &mdash; you did NOT fork and clone.

 1. Create a new folder on your own computer.
-NOT on the your Desktop.
-Create it inside a folder where similar work is always kept.
+NOT on your Desktop.
+Create it *inside a folder* where similar work is always kept.
 If you’re doing coursework, then have a folder for your course, and create this new folder inside that one.

-2. Name the folder as you would want to repo to be named.
-For example, this repo is name *github-howto-and-github-desktop* &mdash; and that is the folder name on my computer.
+2. Name the folder as you would want the repo to be named.
+For example, this repo is name *github-howto-and-github-desktop* &mdash; and that is also the folder name on my computer.
 Note that GitHub repo names cannot have spaces or punctuation, other than hyphens.

 3. Create one new file inside your new folder (for example, *index.html*).
 Save the file.